willmichaels/willmichaels.github.io/README.md

 # willmichaels.net
-Personal website of Will Michaels.
+Personal website of Will Michaels